hunteke/temoa/docs/source/Documentation.rst

 .. figure:: images/simple_system2.*
    :align: center
+   :width: 100%
    :alt: A simple energy system, with energy sources on the left and energy
          sinks (end-use demands) on the right.
    :figclass: align-center
+   :figwidth: 70%

    A common visualization of EEO models is a directed network graph, with energy sources on the left and end-use demands on the right.
-The modeler must specify the specific end-use demands to be met, the technologies of the system (green boxes), and the inputs and outputs of each (red and green arrows).
-The blue boxes represent distinct types of energy carriers.
+The modeler must specify the specific end-use demands to be met, the technologies of the system (rectangles), and the inputs and outputs of each (red and green arrows).
+The circles represent distinct types of energy carriers.

 The most fundamental tenet of the model is the understanding of energy flow, treating all processes as black boxes that take inputs and produce outputs.